Skip to content

 ROS2 Integration

-Layer Intended Authority Tokens onto a ROS2 agent — cobot, AMR, drone, surgical — without writing HTTP plumbing.
+Layer Intended Authority Tokens onto a ROS2 agent — cobot, AMR, drone, surgical — using the intended-ros2 package over the cloud authority API.

-Audience: robotics engineers shipping ROS2-based agents (cobots, AMRs, drones, surgical robots) who want to gate state-changing actions on an Intended Authority Token.
+Audience: robotics engineers shipping ROS2 agents (cobots, AMRs, drones, surgical robots) who want to gate state-changing actions on an Intended Authority Token.

 Prereqs: ROS2 Humble or newer, Python 3.10+, an Intended tenant API key.